gavinmcfarland/mole/README.md

 - Freedom to describe your design descions how you like
 - Choose your own data model for ouputting design tokens
-- Simple setup, automatic loading of templates in directories
+- Simple setup, automatic loading of templates, optional named outputs

 ## Configure